os-libera/Libera/README.md

 ## Others
 We tested Libera framework only with Ubuntu 14.04 version.
 Also, the current Libera framework has been tested with ONOS.
-Basic structure and APIs for this hypervisor is shared with OpenVirteX (can be seen in [here](https://www.openvirtex.com)).
+Basic structure and APIs for this hypervisor is shared with OpenVirteX (as shown [here](https://www.openvirtex.com)).

 ## Contacts
 + This project is under the lead of Professor Chuck Yoo.
-+ Contributor: Gyeongsik Yang, Bong-yeol Yu, Seongmun Kim, Heesang Jin, Minkoo Kang, Anumeha, Yeonho Yoo
++ Contributors: Gyeongsik Yang, Bong-yeol Yu, Seongmun Kim, Heesang Jin, Minkoo Kang, Anumeha, Yeonho Yoo
 + Mailing list: [Here](https://groups.google.com/forum/#!forum/ovx-discuss) - We share mailing list with OpenVirteX